DavidDuwaer/globol/README.md

 General-purpose time library for Javascript/Typescript.

-Supports dates, times, durations and time zones, in immutable, non-ambiguous representations, inspired by the masterful java.time library which suddenly made dealing with time easy.
+Supports dates, times, durations and time zones, in immutable, non-ambiguous representations, inspired by the masterful java.time library which suddenly made time easy.

 Example: